 Telephone companies can insert a digital or analog pad, which is circuitry designed to add attenuation on a per-channel basis.
 Padding ensures that end-to-end circuits that take various paths through the Public Switched Telephone Network (PSTN) end up with comparable signal levels.
 For instance, if a modem transmits at -13 dBm, the receivers see a signal at the right level.

-For purely analog carriers (V.34 and earlier standards), pads are useful if they result in the desired levels being received.
-If the Rx levels being observed are too high on a widespread basis, then pad insertion can make analog carriers perform better.
+For purely analog carriers (V.34 and earlier standards), pads are useful if they receive the desired levels.
+If the Rx levels are observed as too high on a widespread basis, then pad insertion can make analog carriers perform better.

 However, the effect of pads on a digital (Pulse Code Modulation (PCM)) carrier (K56 Flex and V.90) can be problematic.
 An analog pad (line pad), which merely attenuates the signal, is not a problem for a PCM carrier.
-However, a pad in the Network Access Server's (NAS's) T1 line to trunk, or within the telephone company's trunk-to-trunk connection, can have implications for PCM connects.
+However, a pad in the Network Access Server (NAS) T1 line to trunk, or within the telephone company trunk-to-trunk connection, can have implications for PCM connects.

 Digital pads remap the PCM data, which can disrupt communication.
 The general rule is that zero-dB digital pads are optimal for PCM connects.
 However, zero-level padding is less than optimal in other cases; for example, K56 Flex modems are less tolerant of Rx levels that are too high.